solitone/stravaheatmap/README.md

 - Strava Heatmap (winter)

 When Cartograph Maps can no longer display the hi-res heatmap, it means Strava authentication cookies have expired.
-Remove any previous Strava Heatmap from Cartograph Maps, relaunch `carto_strava_omapdef.py`, and import the new oampdef file in Cartograph Maps.
+From the *Manage Maps* menu, remove any previous Strava Heatmap previously installed in Cartograph Maps, and repeat the process from step 1.

 ## Licence
-`josm_strava_cookies` is distributed under the GPL v3.0.
+`stravaheatmap` is distributed under the GPL v3.0 licence.